 Division 4 — General

-[Heading inserted by No. 8 of 1940 s.
+[Heading inserted: No. 8 of 1940 s.
 37.]

 78A.
 Special obligations of licensees and lessees

 (1) Every licensee and lessee shall maintain all apparatus and appliances and all wells capable of producing petroleum on the land comprised in his license or lease in good repair and condition and shall execute all mining operations on the land in a proper and workmanlike manner, in accordance with methods and practice customarily used in good oil field practice, and, particularly, shall take all practical steps in order —